 For years, Huntington Memorial Hospital has been an international destination for the treatment of epilepsy.
-Approximately 83 percent of patients who undergo epilepsy surgery at Huntington Hospital become seizure-free.
+Approximately 75 percent of patients who undergo epilepsy surgery at Huntington Hospital become seizure-free with an additional 20 percent of patients seeing marked imporvement.

 The Huntington Epilepsy and Brain Mapping Program is certified as a National Level IV Epilepsy Center by the NAEC.
 The program is staffed by a multidisciplinary team of specialists, including world-renowned board-certified neurosurgeons, board-certified neuropsychologists, registered nurses with epilepsy specialization, and a registered dietitian specializing in the ketogenic diet.